 Introduction

-Ingrid is an intern counsellor completing a master’s degree in counselling psychology.
-She is genuinely interested in people from all backgrounds and values the opportunity to help clients address their challenges and work toward their goals.
-Her approach is client-centered, collaborative, and flexible.
+Ingrid McLaine, intern counsellor, is completing a master’s degree in counselling psychology.
 She has many years of experience working in adult mental health and substance use.
-She has a bachelor’s and master’s degree in social work and is a Registered Social Worker (RSW).
+She has a bachelor’s and master’s degree in social work and is a Registered Social Worker (RSW/#13021).
+Her approach is client-centred, collaborative, strengths-based and flexible.

 Fees: